arabnewscms/it/README.md

 regards and i can assist you now

-# attention please
+# Attention Please
-we have add new command for update files please if composer update new package above this version please run this command
+we have add new command for update files  if composer update new package above this version please run this command

 ```
 php artisan it:update